triton-lang/triton/docs/triton-c.md

 float y = 5.17;
 float z = x + y
 ```
 In Triton-C, the same code can be used on many different platforms (only CPUs and GPUs are supported at the moment).
+Furthermore, Triton-C is single-threaded, hence easier to write than CUDA.

 - **Performance**: Another issue with our initial C99 code snippet is its performance.
 Although the loops are unrolled, the program does not carry the data-flow information of array operations.
 This issue gets more and more problematic as programs get increasingly complex, eventually culminating in matrix multiplication being remarkably hard to optimize.